dms-vep/Nipah_Malaysia_RBP_DMS/README.md

 To display the HTML documentation via GitHub pages, set up your repo to serve documentation via GitHub pages from the `/docs` folder of the main (or master) branch [as described here](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
 The documentation will then be at `https://dms-vep.github.io/<my_dms_repo>` (assuming you are using the [https://github.com/dms-vep](https://github.com/dms-vep) organization; otherwise replace `dms-vep` with whatever account contains your repo).

+## Updating the pipeline
+Anytime new changes are made to `dms-vep-pipeline-3` you can update the pipeline by running `git submodule foreach git pull` in the top level directory.

 ## Configuring and customizing the pipeline
-The main configuration for the analysis is in the `config.yaml` file that you place in your-top level repository.
+The main configuration for the analysis is in the `config.yaml` file that is in the top level repository.
 An example of this configuration file is at [test_example/config.yaml](test_example/config.yaml).
 Note in order for things to work properly you need to correctly set the `pipeline_path`, `docs`, `github_repo_url`, `github_blob_url`, `description`, `year`, and `authors` keys in the `config.yaml` file.